vacu9708/Data-structure/Hash table/README.md

 # Hash table
 >A hash table is an associative array(whose indices are arbitrary strings or other complicated objects) that can map keys to values used for searching for elements.<br>
->A hash table uses a hash function to compute an index, also called a hash code, into an array, from which the desired value can be found very fast.
+>A hash table uses a hash function to compute an index, also called a hash code, into an array, from which the desired value can be found very fast irrespective of the number of the elements.

 ## The characteristic of Hash table
 >Each key is mapped to a specific index by a *hash function* in the array and its value stored in that location unless a *hash collision* occurs.
-Because of this, insertion, search and delete operations are conducted in constant time **O(1)** fast.
+Because of this, insertion, search and delete operations are performed in constant time **O(1)**.

 ![473px-Hash_table_3_1_1_0_1_0_0_SP svg](https://user-images.githubusercontent.com/67142421/148845486-a0a5ecbe-ddfb-4660-983b-781dee2fcf82.png)